Fried Eggplant (Patlıcan Kızartması)

 -Put a paper towel at the bottom of a plate.
 Take out eggplant with a slotted spoon and put over the paper towel.

--For the garlicy yogurt sauce, mix well yogurt and garlic.
+-For the garlicy yogurt sauce, beat minced garlic with yogurt.

 -Serve fried eggplant as a side with meat or rice.
 My favorite way to eat fried eggplant is to have in a fresh crusty bread. mmmmmm